 In my Interaction Design class this semester, one of our projects was to work with an EPICS team to provide a IxD perspective to their product.
 The workflow, from what I have seen in EPICS this semester, is usually get a brief from a client, build a prototype, give it to the client, change the prototype according to their feedback, and repeat until it is good enough.
 My job was to shake it up by talking the the users before any products are designed in the first place.
-To designers, especially from a UX perspective, this has been common knowledge best practice for years, but from an engineering perspective, the users exist to give specs and it is the engineer’s job to deliver on those.
-Who reads one line at a time?

-My design concept was fairly straightforward.
+I was able to pick between a number of projects, but the one that caught my eye was called a “Braille e-Reader.”
+As a bit of background, a product exists called the Apex Braillenote (seen on the left) that provides one line of 36 cells for a user to read documents one line at a time.
 Deaf, Blind Sue Over Web Shopping - WSJ.
 How I use the iPhone as a blind person.
 Screen Reader Demo.
 Form Usability: Getting 'Address Line 2' Right.
 While ‘Address Line 2’ may seem like an insignificant aspect of an e-commerce design or overall form design, we have observed this form field to be the cause of bewilderment and uncertainty for users during both our checkout usability and mobile e-commerce research studies.

 Now, it should be noted that ‘Address line 2’ was never observed to be the direct cause of checkout abandonments during any test sessions.
 Poor ‘Address line 2’ designs did however contribute to a sub-par form filling experience during both studies, as the test subjects spent excessive time filling out forms or typed correct input in a wrong field, resulting in needless validation errors and warnings.
 Given how easy it is to design a user-friendly and unambiguous ‘Address line 2’ field, it’s worth taking a moment to fix it – it really is one of those low-hanging fruits in checkout and form design.